hu3agency/ep0_daoTeaching/README.md

 - Universe Explination
 - huniverse/myth explination
 - Call to action with links to other files (see other examples of this)

+Direct people to the Wiki to learn more.